Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2020-06-23-Learning_Distributed_Representations_of_Sentences_from_Unlabelled_Data.md

 ---

-This is a brief summary of paper for me to study and arrange it, [Learning Distributed Representations of Sentences from Unlabelled Data.
-Hill et al. NAACL 2016](https://www.aclweb.org/anthology/N16-1162/) I read and studied.
+This is a brief summary of paper for me to study and arrange it, [Learning Distributed Representations of Sentences from Unlabelled Data (Hill et al., NAACL 2016)](https://www.aclweb.org/anthology/N16-1162/) I read and studied.
 {% include MathJax.html %}